Monday, September 26, 2016

 Resolution 101

-Control is best with the mouse: use this to view all around your crazy new world.
-The left button accelerates and the right fires our weapon.
-This is an excellent system that works perfectly and is far better than the joystick.
+Control is best with the mouse: use it to view your crazy world, with the left button accelerates and the right fires a weapon.
+This is excellent and works perfectly; far better than the joystick.
 The graphics are superb using such a fast and smooth 3D engine.
-I must say it's great when the drug lord appears on your screen - so comical.
-The sound effects are great as is the music which I love - you can hit F7 to flip between these.
+I must say, it's great when the face of drug lord appears - so comical.
+The sound effects are great, as is the music, which I love (you can hit F7 to flip between these).

 That guy looks like my old Computer Studies tutor from college.
 Spooky!